 Having said that, allowed me to get rid of some of the anxiety and stress.
 It allowed me to deliver my presentation with a bit more confidence.
 I have to say, that helped me a lot.

 Nowadays, after five years, I do not dare to say that any more.
 I am afraid people would think: “Yeah, right.
 It’s been five years he’s speaking.
 Shouldn’t he get used to it?”.
 Well no. I do not get used to this.
-I am still worried, nervous and distressed before my session.
+I am still worried, nervous and distressed before every session.
 When rehearsing, I am already breaking out in cold sweat.
 I feel horrible, so little and very insignificant.
 Many times I am wondering “Why am I doing this?”.

 Good question.
 Although, I do not like the spotlights.
 I do like the attention afterwards.
 The questions, the congrats, the mentions on Twitter, the requests for advice.
 This is all very gratifying and enjoyable.
 It gives self-esteem and confidence.